 - ⅓ cup coconut sugar

-- 3 – 4 tbsp melted coconut oil
+- 3 - 4 tablespoon melted coconut oil

 Instructions

-- Preheat the oven to 350°F and grease an 8×8-inch or 8-inch round baking tin.
-Line it with parchment paper.
+- Preheat oven: Preheat to 350°F. Grease an 8×8-inch or 8-inch round pan and line with parchment paper.

-- In a large mixing bowl, whisk the eggs.
-Add the applesauce, maple syrup, coconut sugar, vanilla extract, and melted coconut oil.
-Mix well.
+- Mix wet ingredients: In a large bowl, whisk the eggs.
+Add applesauce, maple syrup, coconut sugar, vanilla, and melted coconut oil.
+Mix until smooth.

-- In another large mixing bowl, whisk together the almond flour, baking powder, cinnamon, and baking soda, ensuring there are no clumps.
+- Mix dry ingredients: In a separate bowl, whisk almond flour, baking powder, baking soda, and cinnamon, ensuring there are no clumps.

-- Pour half of the batter into the prepared baking tin.
-It will look like too little, don't worry, the coffee cake rises!
+- Add first layer: Pour half the batter into the prepared pan and spread evenly.
+It may look like too little-this is normal.

-- In a small bowl, mix together the ingredients for the cinnamon swirl layer until it forms a sandy mixture.
-Sprinkle it evenly over the batter in the pan.
+- Add cinnamon swirl: In a small bowl, mix the cinnamon swirl ingredients until sandy.
+Sprinkle evenly over the batter.

-- In a separate bowl, combine the ingredients for the crumb topping, mixing until it resembles a sandy texture.
-Sprinkle it evenly over the batter.
+- Add crumb topping: In a separate bowl, mix the crumb topping until crumbly.
+Sprinkle evenly over the top.

-- Bake for 40-50 minutes, or until a toothpick inserted into the cake comes out clean.
-Allow the coffee cake to cool completely before serving.
-Enjoy!
+- Bake: Bake for 40-50 minutes, until a toothpick inserted in the center comes out clean.
+Let cool completely before slicing.

 Notes